bflaven/FlagApi/README.md

 ```

 ### Run the test
 Do not forget to launch the API before.
+The tests are using resources in JSON available in the directory **/resources-test/**

 ```
 $ cd /path-to-your-where-you-want-to-create-your-app/FlagApi-v2/